Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Snom.md

 ---
 Ability1: Shield Dust
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME872.png
+BookShinyImageName: HOME872_s.png
 BoxSprite: SRD-BoxSprite-snom.png
+DexCategory: Worm Pokemon
+DexDescription: It spits out thread imbued with a frigid energy and uses it to tie its body to branches, disguising itself as an icicle while it sleeps.
+It feeds only of snow, if it melts it will freeze it again to continue eating.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Ice Scales
 HomeSprite: SRD-HomeSprite-snom.png
 Learnset: '[[SRD-Snom-Learnset]]'
 Legendary: 'No'
 Name: Snom
 Number: 872
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: snom.png
 Type1: Ice
 Type2: Bug
+Weight:
+  Hectograms: 38
+  Kilograms: 3.8
+  Pounds: 8.4
 ---

 #PokeroleSRD/Pokedex